Are you a fan of holidays at the beach?

 - the beach is literally endless.
 There’s nothing nicer than taking a long walk in the early morning, when the sun rises.
 Feet in the sea, the warmth of the sun on your back, and the promise of a nice breakfast at the end of the walk.
 There is no better way to start the day.
 And you can repeat it at sunset – romance at its best.

-- the historic center is totally worth some sightseeing.
-There’s the Ponte di Tiberio (Tiberius Bridge), which dates back to the Roman times and it is still there – in all its splendour.
+- the historical center is totally worth some sightseeing.
+There’s the Ponte di Tiberio (Tiberius Bridge), which dates back to the Roman times and it is still there – in all its splendor.
 You can walk under the Arco di Augusto (Arch of Augustus), another Roman monument, or visit Castel Sismondo, the Castle of the House of Malatesta, built in 1437, or take a look at the Tempio Malatestiano, a Renaissance church and masterpiece by Leon Battista Alberti.
 Rimini’s historic center is a little gem, believe me.

 Music being played in Piazza Cavour, one of the main city squares